-Ramsey County is partnering with the Resilient Communities Project (RCP) for the 2018–2019 academic year on 15 projects.
-Nine county departments representing the county’s five Service Teams will participate in the partnership.
+Ramsey County is partnering with the Resilient Communities Project (RCP) on 15 projects during the 2018–2019 academic year.
+Nine county departments representing the County’s five Service Teams will take part in the partnership.

-Located in the heart of the seven-county Twin Cities metropolitan area, Ramsey County is the second-most populous county in Minnesota and home to about 10 percent of the state’s residents.
+Located in the heart of the seven-county Twin Cities metropolitan area, Ramsey County is the second-most-populous county in Minnesota and home to about 10% of the state’s residents.
 It is also the most racially and ethnically diverse county in the state, and is challenged with some of the highest areas of concentrated poverty in the metro area.

-The year-long collaboration will focus on six main topic areas:
+The year-long collaboration will focus on six main focus areas:

 - Community health and safety

 - Environmental stewardship

 Ramsey County plans to use the partnership to further the County’s goals to strengthen well-being, cultivate prosperity, enhance opportunity, and model accountability.
 The partnership will also strengthen the County vision for a vibrant community where all are valued and thrive.

 Ramsey County was established on October 27, 1849, and was one of the original counties of the Minnesota Territory.
 Today, more than 540,000 Minnesotans make their homes in Ramsey County.
 Predominantly urban, Ramsey is Minnesota’s smallest and most densely populated county, spanning 170 square miles.
 Saint Paul, the capital of Minnesota and the county seat, is home to about 56 percent of the county’s residents.
 Ramsey County communities are nationally known as attractive, livable places rich in history, diversity, and opportunity.
 Learn more about the history and diversity of Ramsey County.

 Ramsey County provides a variety of programs and services to county residents and visitors.
 Services the county provides include:

 - Maintaining more than 6,500 acres of parks and recreational facilities, including 14 parks, four golf courses and 11 ice arenas.